Refinitiv/Real-Time-SDK/README.md

 # Supported Platforms and Compilers

 The Elektron-SDK has support for Linux, Windows and Solaris.
-Please see the individual API README.md for further details on supported platforms and compilers.
+Please see the individual API README.md files for further details on supported platforms and compilers.

 # Building the APIs